Alluxio/alluxio/docs/en/core-services/Unified-Namespace.md

 void unmount(AlluxioURI path, UnmountOptions options);
 ```

-For example, mount a S3 bucket to the `Data` directory through the Java API
+For example, mount an S3 bucket to the `Data` directory through the Java API

 ```java
 mount(new AlluxioURI("alluxio://host:port/Data"), new AlluxioURI("s3://bucket/directory"));